Hollywood's Most Coveted Movie Roles—and Who They Almost Went To main image

 Jennifer Lawrence as Bella Swan

 The 2008 film adaptation of Stephanie Meyer's young adult romance Twilight was much more successful than film execs anticipated.
-Bella Swan and her vampire boyfriend Edward Cullen set the world aflame for teenagers and middle-aged women alike.
+Bella Swan and her vampire boyfriend, Edward Cullen, set the world aflame for teenagers and middle-aged women alike.
 Everyone was goo-goo for the high-stakes love triangle despite Kristen Stewart's blank expressions and Robert Pattinson's broken American accent.
 And can you blame them?
-There hasn't been a time so fun for teenage girls since the last film released in 2011.
+There hasn't been a time so fun for teenage girls since the last film was released in 2011.
 Looking back, Stewart's infamous role was nearly someone else's claim to fame.

 Sandra Bullock as Wonder Woman